 One of the biggest secrets at the Orlando-area theme parks lets guests skip the standby lines at certain attractions – but not without caveats.
 Not all rides utilize these separate queues, but those that do may let you save a considerable amount of time.

-The single-riders’ line is a separate queue, similar to Express Passes at Universal Orlando Resort or FastPass+ at Walt Disney World Resort (with some important qualifications).
+The single-riders’ line is a separate queue, similar to Express Passes at Universal Orlando Resort.
 This line is distinct from the general standby queue and allows ride operators at the loading point to identify people who are willing to ride alone, in any seat.
 Given that most guests tend to ride together, either in pairs or in larger groups, the single-riders’ line can be a much quicker option, as you are essentially skipping the main line and volunteering to fill in any ride spots left empty by the larger groups.